 About Mirasol

-Mirasol Agrivoltaic is a Colorado 501(c)(3) nonprofit founded to educationally develop community solar projects in the North Fork Valley — starting with a model that proves solar and working farms can share the same land.
+Mirasol Agrivoltaic is a Colorado 501(c)(3) nonprofit developing agrivoltaic community solar projects in the North Fork Valley — proving that solar and working farms can share the same land while expanding access to renewable energy in a coal-transition region.

 Mirasol Agrivoltaic